 - Private space setup: setup, custom domain, VPC peering

 - Need for Private Space ‘Shield’?

 - Heroku resources to power GRAX: ensuring enough dynos / add-on credits to be able to performance tune GRAX effectively for the specific scenarios

 This tier serves as the 1st part of the core data lake underlying technology for GRAX data lake storage.
 Elasticsearch indexes the most recent version of the SFDC data record for fast recall, search, and restore functions.
 GRAX uses this technology in cooperation with your chosen storage provider.
 You may choose to use the GRAX indexing or host your own Elastic Search.

 We recommend hosting your own Elastic Search Instance on Bonsai.
-Grax will work with you during enablement to ensure proper configuration.
+Grax will work with you during implementation to ensure proper configuration.

 This tier serves as the 2nd part of the core data lake underlying technology for GRAX data lake storage.
 This tier serves as the primary data repository/long term storage for the data lake in that it contains all backup versions of records and the actual attachment binaries.
 Each storage provider has their own considerations which should be reviewed.